codeJavi/timedtask/README.md

 Welcome!
 # Timedtask
 Welcome to your daily planner where we customize a plan for you to complete your daily tasks!
+This app was built to assist users who struggle with time management and organization.
+In order for Timedtask to obtain the daily tasks, the user would need to have an icloud email or itunes user id ¬– that way it would have access to the tasks listed in their calendar app.
 ## Installation

 You need to have ruby installed in your computer prior to creatinga gem.
 Once installed, you must fork and clone it and run your code under the bin/timedtask file.